 In addition, the articles of association of the company will always prohibit the distribution of profits and however, if any member receives a share of income from a corporation founded for charitable purposes, the corporation will lose its right to charitable status.

-A company limited by guarantee must file accounts and tax returns under the same time limits as a company limited by share.
+An LBG must file accounts and tax returns under the same time limits as a company limited by share.
 The key variations:

 - Share capital on the balance sheet does not turn up.

 - A common language is used, along with a warning that the company is constrained by a guarantee.
 Instead 'Income' should be named 'Surplus' and 'Shareholders Funds' should be replaced with 'Reserves.'